 Best time to visit Pyramids of Giza

-The best times to visit the Great Pyramids of Giza are during winter or spring, to avoid the intense heat of the desert in summer.
+The best times to visit the Egypt pyramids are during winter or spring, to avoid the intense heat of the desert in summer.

 May 1 to Ramadan: 7:00 am – 7:00 pm